hughrun/lette.rs/README.md

 A CLI tool to make static site publishing less painful.

-Built for MacOS, probably works on n*x.
 The idea of `lette.rs` is to enable you to set-and-forget your static site setup and commands, and focus on writing great blog posts.

 This is basically the cleaner rustified version of [writenow](https://github.com/hughrun/writenow).
+Built for MacOS, probably works on n*x.
 Tested with Eleventy and Hugo, this is likely but not guaranteed to work with other static site generators.

-If you'd like functionality for your SSG added, please log an issue.
+If you'd like functionality for your SSG added, or have identified a specific problem with Linux or BSD sysetms, please log an issue.

 ## Installation

+### From executable

+1. download `letters` executable from [the latest release](https://github.com/hughrun/lette.rs/releases/latest);
+2. rename the file to simply `letters`;
+3. Add to PATH, either:
+   1. save the executable file to somewhere like `/usr/local/bin` or `/usr/bin`; or
+   2. save the executable file somewhere else and symlink to somewhere on your `PATH` e.g. `sudo ln -s /FULL/PATH/TO/letters /usr/local/bin`.

 ### From source with cargo

 ```shell
 cargo build --release
 ```
-### From executable

-1. download `letters` executable from [the latest release](https://github.com/hughrun/lette.rs/releases/latest)
-2. Add to PATH, either:
-   1. save the executable file to somewhere like `/usr/local/bin` or `/usr/bin`; or
-   2. save the executable file somewhere else and symlink to somewhere on your `PATH` e.g. `sudo ln -s /FULL/PATH/TO/letters /usr/local/bin`

 ## Dependencies

 `lette.rs` assumes you have `rsync` on your machine.

-Unless you use `--no-image` will also need an [API key from Unsplash](https://unsplash.com/documentation#creating-a-developer-account).
+Unless you use `--no-image` you will also need an [API key from Unsplash](https://unsplash.com/documentation#creating-a-developer-account).

 If you use `--toot` you need [a Mastodon access token](https://shkspr.mobi/blog/2018/08/easy-guide-to-building-mastodon-bots/).